IoT Connectivity: 4 Standards That Will Shape 2020 and Beyond

 Geared for low-bandwidth, low computing end nodes, the newer Low Power Wide Area Networks (LPWAN) offer highly power-efficient and affordable IoT connectivity in vast, structurally dense environments.
 No current wireless classes could beat LPWAN when it comes to battery life, device and connectivity costs, as well as ease of implementation.
 Due to this unique combination of features, LPWAN has established itself as a key driver of massive, latency-tolerant sensors network in industrial IoT, smart building and smart city sectors.

 While there are a plethora of LPWAN protocols available today, you might want to look into the distinct advantages of standard-based technologies.
 Given the explosive growth of IoT connected devices, Quality-of-Service, scalability and interoperability will be cardinal criteria in your wireless decision.
-Carrier-based standards like NB-IoT and LTE-M, together with MYTHINGS – a connectivity solution based on the latest ETSI open standard for low-throughput networks, have emerged to complement proprietary technologies (e.g. LoRa, Sigfox etc.) and specifically address these requirements.
+Carrier-based standards like NB-IoT and LTE-M, together with MYTHINGS – an IoT connectivity solution based on the latest ETSI open standard for low-throughput networks, have emerged to complement proprietary technologies (e.g. LoRa, Sigfox etc.) and specifically address these requirements.

 In terms of applications, NB-IoT and other carrier-based LPWAN standards are set to be a core pillar of the future smart city networks.
 Leveraging existing cellular infrastructure, these managed networks provide extensive coverage in urban areas, while removing infrastructure expenses.
 On the other hand, for industrial deployments where data security and ownership prevail costs, privately deployed solutions like MYTHINGS will rise as a preferred option.
 Besides, industrial facilities are often located in remote regions that are poorly serviced by network operators.